Adam Remigiusz Grocholski: Polish-Soviet War

 Adam Remigiusz Grocholski was momentarily arrested in Warsaw, in January 1919, for his fortuitous participation in the attempted coup perpetrated by General Marian Januszajtis-Żegota.
 In March that same year, he served in the Regular Polish Army as Commander of a Heavy Machine-Gun Squadron within the 12th Cavalry Regiment (12 Pułk Ułanów).
-Later, in October, he completed a course at the Higher Military Academy (Wyższa Szkoła Wojenna) working there briefly as a translator and, in December, was appointed aide-de-camp in the 15th Infantry Brigade.
+Later, in October, he completed a course at the Higher War School in Warsaw, working there briefly as a translator and, in December, was appointed aide-de-camp in the 15th Infantry Brigade.
 In July 1920, he was co-opted as Chief of Staff in the 6th Army, taking an active part in the Polish–Soviet War.
 In September 1920, he was appointed Chief of Staff within General Władysław Jędrzejewski's Unit.

 Interbellum years

 In March 1921, with the outbreak of the Third Silesian Uprising, Adam Remigiusz Grocholski was selected to be Head of the Third Operational Section - within the HQ of Polish Uprising Forces (Dowództwo Obrony Plebiscytu) - whose aim was to ascertain Polish rights in the Upper Silesian Plebiscite.
 He issued, inter alia, Operational Directive # 1 to commence an uprising against German paramilitary units.
 He adopted at the time the nom de guerre of "Brochwicz".
 From November 1921, he served as Chief Inspector of the Eastern Border in the Wołyń Voivodeship and, from 1923, worked temporarily for the Polish Military Science Institute (Wojskowy Instytut Naukowo-Wydawniczy) as well as for the Higher Military Academy (Wyzsza Szkola Wojenna) as a translator.
 Adam Remigiusz then went on to follow courses at the Central Riding School (Centralna Szkoła Jazdy) in Grudziądz as well as at the Higher Military Academy in Warsaw.
 In October 1925, he was appointed Officer of the Third Bureau within the Polish War Council (Ścisła Rada Wojenna) and, from August 1926, became aide-de-camp of Józef Piłsudski's Minister of War.
 In 1932, he was promoted to Squadron Leader and, later, to Deputy Commander of the First Cavalry Rifle Regiment (1.
 Pułk Strzelców Konnych).
 On 31 August 1934, Adam Remigiusz Grocholski retired from active military service.
 From then on, he devoted his time to writing and painting.

 On 11 October 1925, he married Barbara Światopełk Czetwertyńska with whom he had 10 children: Tadeusz Mikołaj (1926), Barbara (1927), Remigian (1928), Michał (1929), Anna (1931), Ignacy (1933), Franciszek (1934), Włodzimierz (1936), Piotr (1938) and Elżbieta (1940).

 Adam Remigiusz Grocholski is a founding Member of the Polish Military Intelligence Society (Towarzystwo Wiedzy Wojskowej) and the Polish Aero Club.
 He is the author of numerous articles in the military press.